 Ideas of Where to Fish in Morro Bay

 Like many seaside resort towns, Morro Bay is blessed with world-class fishing.
 You can cast your line off the beach or pier, or you could book a charter trip.

 Along the coast, the possibilities for fishing spots are endless.
 There are state, county, and city parks, private piers and all those glorious California beaches.
 This list certainly isn't all-inclusive--head to the coast and start scouting around.
 Before you know it, you'll have found a quiet spot all your own.

 Regardless of where you wind up, double-check that the rules allow fishing and that you have the appropriate California Salt Water fishing license.

-The spots closest to town where you can dip your line in the water are Morro Bay State Park and Tidelands Park.
-Both spots are on the inner bay and have small piers and fish cleaning stations.
+The spots closest to the town where you can dip your line in the water are Morro Bay State Park and Tidelands Park.
+Both sites are on the inner bay and have small piers and fish cleaning stations.
 The rocky shoreline makes for good bottom fishing.